-Gary Bowyer is the current manager of Bradford City
+Gary Bowyer was most recently manager of Bradford City

 Prior to his appointment at Bradford, Bowyer was manager of Blackpool in Sky Bet League One.

 Bowyer, who had been with previous football club Blackburn Rovers for nine years prior to his appointment, put pen-to-paper on a 12-month rolling contract.